raspberrypilearning/ai-LLM-prompt/en/step_2.md

  For example:

-"I want help creating a recipe for a simple dessert."
+"I want help creating a *recipe for a simple dessert*."
-"I want help creating a short story."
+"I want help creating a *short story*."
-"I want help creating a study plan for my History exams."
+"I want help creating a *study plan for my History exams*."

 --- /task ---